-1. Wineries, in conjunction with on-site viticulture upon a showing that processing of wine is from grapes grown on the subject farm or in the local region.

-- 2. Wine sales/tasting rooms, in conjunction with an on-site winery. - 3.
-Boarding of horses.
-Findings shall be made on property characteristics, parcel size and impacts to neighbors, and shall specify the maximum number of horses based on those findings and the number of recommended animal units provided in the documentation by the OSU Extension Offices and the Natural Resource Conservation Service for the geographic area the application is located within. - 4.
-Fruits and produce stands, upon a showing that: - a.
-Sales will be limited to agricultural products raised on the subject farm and other farms in the local region, and - b.
+- 1. Wineries and cideries, in conjunction with an on-site vineyard or orchard viticulture-upon a showing that processing of wine or cider is from fruits harvested grapes grown-on the subject farm and or in the local region. - 2.
+Wine or cider sales and /tasting rooms, in conjunction with an on-site winery or cidery. - 3.
+Boarding of horses.- Findings shall be made on property characteristics, parcel size and impacts to neighbors, and shall specify the maximum number of horses based on those findings and the number of recommended animal units provided in the documentation by the OSU Extension Offices and the Natural Resource Conservation Service for the geographic area the application is located within. - 4.
+Fruits and produce stands, upon a showing that: - Sales will be limited to agricultural products raised on the subject farm and other farms in the local region, and - b.
 The stand complies with licensing requirements of the Food and Dairy Division of the Oregon Department of Agriculture. - 5.
 Agricultural product processing and packaging, upon demonstration that the processing will be limited to products grown primarily on the subject farm and sized to the subject operation. - 6.
 Fish hatcheries and Aquaculture.

 - 7. Commercial events, subject to the Commercial Events standards prescribed in Chapter 20. - 8.
-Home occupations or cottage industry in existing residential or accessory structures subject to the Home Occupations and Cottage Industries standards prescribed in Chapter 20. - 9.
+Home occupations or cottage industry in existing residential or accessory structures subject to the Home Occupations and Cottage Industries-standards prescribed in Chapter 20. - 9.
 Bed and Breakfast Inns may be permitted in a lawfully established single family dwelling subject to the Bed and Breakfast Inn standards prescribed in Chapter 20. - 10.
 Special Uses in Historic Buildings subject to Special Uses in Historic Buildings standards prescribed in Chapter 20 (GMA Only).